 Oolong Tea – leaves are allowed to partially oxidize, or ferment.
 Twisting, cutting and bruising of the leaves produces a light coppery color and mild taste.
 Slightly higher caffeine content compared to green tea.

 Black Tea – Leaves are allowed to fully oxidize or ferment.
-Twisting, cutting and brusing of the leaves produces a heavy bodied tea with nice aroma and rich deep earthy taste.
+Twisting, cutting and bruising of the leaves produces a heavy bodied tea with a nice aroma and rich deep earthy taste.
 Caffeine content is highest in black teas.

 How long before I can harvest my own tea leaves?

-Any leaves you harvest need to be soft green growth, never the older harder growth.
+Any leaves harvested need to be soft green growth, never the older harder growth.
 You can process the leaves from any size plant.
 Smaller plants will only produce a few leaves.
 The bushier and older the plant gets, the more tea leaves it will produce.